Jonathanjordan21/lmd_chatbot_llm/README.md

 1. tenant_name : tenant name (e.g lmd)
 2. socmed_type : socmed type (e.g whatsapp)
 3. module_flag : module flag (e.g ebesha)
 4. file : files to upload for knowledge base.
 Only the text in the files will be used as the knowledge base.
-Images, GIFs, videos, etc in pdf or csv files is ignored
+Images, GIFs, videos, etc in pdf or csv files is ignored <br>

 ## Generate Chatbot Response
 ### /chatbot endpoint